 There are a few points to consider when preparing to make rose hip syrup, firstly, I prefer to pick my hips when they are still firm and bright red, next I freeze in large zip lock bags for two to three days to help soften the hips ready for blending.

-Next the irritative hairs on the seeds inside the hips, some people prefer to cut each of the hips and remove the seeds and hair.
+Next the troublesome hairs on the seeds inside the hips, some people prefer to cut each of the hips and remove the seeds and hair.
 I prefer to improve my straining / filtering process and repeat this several times instead, ensuring no hairs get through to the syrup.

 Try this Rosehip Syrup recipe it is packed with vitamin C and a great tonic for growing kids.
 Take it like medicine, drink mixed with cordial or serve drizzled over ice-cream or add to milky deserts.